apolopino/4G-Final-Backend/src/datos.md

 }

 {
-  "msg": "Hello, this is your GET /todolog response ", "todolog": [
+  "msg": "Hello, this is your GET /todousuario response ", "todousuario": [
     {
       "date": "2021-08-24",
 			"desafioID": 1,